-The Board of Directors of the Company has, in compliance with the provisions of section 204 of the companies Act, 2013, appointed M/s.
-Kothari H. & Associates, Practicing Company Secretaries to carry out secretarial audit of the company for the financial year 2018-19.
+The Board of Directors of the Company has, in compliance with the provisions of section 204 of the companies Act, 2013, and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, appointed M/s.
+Kothari H. & Associates, Practicing Company Secretaries to carry out secretarial audit of the company for the financial year 2019-20 .

-Secretarial Audit Report as per Section 204 of Companies Act 2013 is annexed as Annexure A to this report.
+Secretarial Audit Report as per Section 204 of Companies Act 2013 is annexed as Annexure B to this report.
 There are adverse remarks in the said report.